duckdb/duckdb-web/_posts/2024-06-26-benchmarks-over-time.md

 #### Computing Resources

-All tests use a Macbook Pro M1 with 16GB of RAM.
+All tests use a MacBook Pro M1 with 16GB of RAM.
 In 2024, this is far from state of the art!
 If you have more powerful hardware, you will see both improved performance and scalability.